stevencampbell368/BuildingaSIEM/README.md

 <h2>Part 1: Setting Up the Environment</h2>
-INSERT TEXT<br />
 <br />

-<p>1.The first step involved logging into the Elastic cloud instance by signing up for a free account at [Elastic Cloud](https://cloud.elastic.co/).
+<p>1.
+The first step involved logging into the Elastic cloud instance by signing up for a free account at [Elastic Cloud](https://cloud.elastic.co/).
 This provided access to the necessary tools for setting up and managing a SIEM.</p>

 <p>2.
 Next, the Kali Linux VM was downloaded from the official Kali website.
 This VM is pre-configured with various tools used for penetration testing and security research.</p>